 This reveals a lot of data and is where it's important to manage your settings to ensure that you have the level of privacy that's appropriate for you.

 You can, for example, look at Segments and find parts of routes.
 Segments (talking as a Strava user) are amazing, because you can search your area, compare your performance against other users, and challenge yourself to climb the leaderboard.
-Within a running community context, it's probably one of the best features Strava offers (Garmin also do it, but it's not as prolific).
+Within a running and cycling context, it's probably one of the best features Strava offers (Garmin also do it, but it's not as prolific).

 It also gives you a way to click through and see who runs that route, examine user profiles, see common routes and route history for the user too - which some people might not want.